vitaut/vitaut.net/_posts/2012-12-15-making-string-formatting-fast.md

 ============== ========
 libc printf     1.28s
 std::ostream    2.09s
-format          1.32s
+cppformat       1.32s
 tinyformat      2.55s
 boost::format  10.42s
 ============== ========
 {% endhighlight %}

-The instructions on running the tests are available [here](https://github.com/vitaut/format#running-the-tests) so you can easily reproduce the results.
+The instructions on running the tests are available [here](https://github.com/cppformat/cppformat#running-the-tests) so you can easily reproduce the results.

-As you can see, the format library is only slightly slower then `printf` and both methods are considerably faster than the alternatives.
-Boost Format is exceptionally slow, almost 8 times slower than the format library.
+As you can see, the C++ Format library is only slightly slower then `printf` and both methods are considerably faster than the alternatives.
+Boost Format is exceptionally slow, almost 8 times slower than the C++ Format library.
 Poor performance of Boost Format is also confirmed [here](http://accu.org/index.php/journals/1539), see section Efficiency.

-Now that we see that the format library is almost as fast as plain old `printf`, let's see how it is achieved without compromising safety and extensibility.
+Now that we see that the C++ Format library is almost as fast as plain old `printf`, let's see how it is achieved without compromising safety and extensibility.